chrplr/PCBS/docs/stimulus-creation.rst

 Kanizsa illusory contours
 -------------------------

-Created by Italian psychologist Gaetano Kanizsa in 1955, the Kanizsa Triangle is a classic example of illusory contours.
+Created by Italian psychologist Gaetano Kanizsa in 1955, the *Kanizsa Triangle* is a classic example of illusory contours.
 In the image below, a white equilateral triangle can be clearly perceived even though there are no explicit lines or enclosed spaces to indicate such a triangle.
-(To find out more about this illusion, do a google search with the keywords `illusory contours`.)
+(To find out more about this illusion, perform a Google search with the keywords `illusory contours`.)

    .. figure:: images/Kanizsa1.png